-The FCC created the Low-Power Television (LPTV) service in 1982 to provide opportunities for locally-oriented television service in small communities.
-These communities may be in rural areas or individual communities within larger urban areas.
-LPTV service offers programming tailored to the interests of viewers in small localized areas in a less expensive and more flexible way than traditional full-service/power TV stations.
-It has created opportunities for new entry into television broadcasting, provided a means of local self-expression, and permitted fuller use of the broadcast spectrum.
-LPTV stations are currently undertaking their transition to digital operations.
+The FCC created the Low Power Television service (LPTV) in 1982 to provide opportunities for locally oriented television service in small communities.
+Such communities may be in rural areas or individual communities within larger urban areas.
+The service offers programming tailored to the interests of viewers in such small localized areas, and it does so in a less expensive and more flexible way than traditional full-power television stations.

-Although Congress established a hard deadline of June 12, 2009, for full power TV stations to cease analog broadcasts and begin operating only in digital, and the Commission set a transition date of September 1, 2015, for Class A television stations to complete their transition, neither of these deadlines applied to low power television stations or TV translator stations (referred to herein as "LPTV stations").
-Therefore, although all full power and Class A television stations have ceased over-the-air analog broadcasting, LPTV stations are continuing to transmit analog signals.
+Although Congress established a deadline of June 12, 2009, for full-power TV stations to cease analog broadcasts and begin operating only in digital, and the FCC set a transition date of Sept.
+1, 2015, for Class A television stations to complete their transition, neither deadline applied to LPTV/translator stations.
+The deadline for the termination of all analog operations by LPTV/translator stations is July 13, 2021.
+Until then, LPTV/translator stations may continue to operate their analog facilities.

-LPTV stations have the opportunity to seek either an on-channel digital conversion of their existing analog facilities (“flash cut") or may construct and operate a second digital companion channel during the remainder of the digital transition.
-However all LPTV stations will be required to decide a single digital channel to continue to operate after the final transition date.
+LPTV/translator stations can seek either an on-channel digital conversion of their existing analog facilities (known as "flash cut") or may construct and operate a second digital companion channel during the remainder of the digital transition.
+However, all LPTV/translator stations will be required to decide on a single digital channel to continue to operate after the July 13, 2021 transition date.

 LPTV Station Operation

-LPTV stations are operated by diverse groups and organizations - high schools and colleges, churches and religious groups, local governments, large and small businesses and individual citizens.
-LPTV modes of operation and programming vary widely.
-These include satellite-delivered programming services, syndicated programs, movies and a wide range of locally-produced programs.
-LPTV stations sometimes tailor program segments or entire schedules to specific viewer groups (on the basis of age, language or particular interest).
+LPTV stations are operated by diverse groups and organizations, including high schools and colleges, churches and religious groups, local governments, large and small businesses, and individual citizens.
+LPTV modes of operation and programming also vary widely, including satellite-delivered programming services, syndicated programs, movies, and a wide range of locally produced programs.
+LPTV stations may also tailor program segments or entire schedules to specific viewer groups based on age, language or particular interest.

 Analog LPTV stations are limited to an effective radiated power of 3 kilowatts (VHF) and 150 kilowatts (UHF).
 Digital LPTV stations are limited to an effective radiated power of 3 kilowatts (VHF) and 15 kilowatts (UHF).
-There are no limits on transmitter output power and on antenna height, as long as the tower structure has been registered with the FCC.
+There are no limits on transmitter output power and on antenna height, provided the tower structure has been registered with the FCC.

-There is no limit on the number of LPTV stations that may be owned by any one entity.
-Current broadcast licensees, cable operators and newspapers may own LPTV stations.
+There is no limit on the number of LPTV/translator stations that may be owned by any one entity.
+Current broadcast licensees, cable operators and newspapers can own LPTV/translator stations.

-New applications for digital LPTV and TV translator stations are only accepted during designated filing window periods.
+New applications for digital LPTV/translator stations are only accepted during designated filing window periods.
 Applications for new analog stations are no longer accepted.
-The FCC announces these window periods at least 30 days before the opening of the window.
-The announcement provides details on how to file.
+The FCC announces these window periods at least 30 days before the opening of the window, and the announcement provides details on how to file.
 Interested applicants should periodically check the FCC's Media Bureau website for window announcements.

 Interference Requirements for LPTV Stations

-LPTV stations have "secondary spectrum priority" to full-service stations.
-This means LPTV stations must not cause interference to the reception of existing or future full-service television stations, must accept interference from full-service stations, and must yield to new full-service stations where interference occurs.
+LPTV/translator stations have "secondary spectrum priority" to full-service stations.
+This means LPTV/translator stations must not cause interference to the reception of existing or future full-power television stations, must accept interference from full power stations, and must yield to new full power stations where interference occurs.
 For more information regarding interference requirements, see Part 74 subpart G of the Commission's rules.

-When there is interference between cable systems and LPTV stations, a "first in time, first in right" policy applies.
-Under this policy, the cable system or LPTV station that had initial use of the channel has first priority and is not responsible for correcting the interference.
+When there is interference between cable systems and LPTV/translator stations, a "first in time, first in right" policy applies.
+Under this policy, the cable system or LPTV/translator station that had initial use of the channel has first priority and is not responsible for correcting the interference.

 Programming and Programming Content